Skardyy/Shell-Alias-Maker/Apps/README.md

-## Shortcuts
+## Apps
-in order to use the shortcuts future, you need to add .lnk/.url/(any file that can be '. path\to\file') files into this folder.
+in order to add apps to cc, you need to add .lnk/.url/any file that can run by simply doing '. path\to\file' files into this folder.
 the program will detect them on its own,
 names of the files will be inherited